Project Description

 Clare Crusaders Session 1:

-Meanshile, I started working a group of young adults from Clare Crusaders in mid March.
-I had brought along lots of large sheets of coloured paper, crayons, pencils, felt tips and scissors- my goal was to get to know the group and just have a. fun starter session.
-All the group have intellectual disabilities and I had met with their parents before hand.
+Meanwhile, I started working with a group of young adult service users from Clare Crusaders in mid March.
+I had brought along lots of large sheets of coloured paper, crayons, pencils, felt tips and scissors- my goal was to get to know the group and just have a fun starter session.
+All the group have intellectual disabilities and I had met with their parents beforehand.
 Their parents had pointed out to me that these young adults are not going about their days considering what it’s like to be disabled in contemporary Ireland- that their awareness of their ‘otherness’ through the lens of ablesim is pretty much zero.
 As it absolutely should be.
 The important thing about this group is that they are a happy bunch of young adults who are for the most part unaware and unbothered by how they are seen by mainstream society.
-Of course they present with a very different set of needs and expectations than the sessions I am conducting with Clare Leader Forum, who of course, as an organisation, spend a lot of their time campaigning for disability rights.
+Of course they present with a very different set of needs and expectations than the sessions I am conducting with Clare Leader Forum, who as an organisation spend a lot of their time campaigning for disability rights.

-I explained to the parents that, my goal for this residency overall being to highlight the voices of the groups I had asked to work with, its as important to show the experiences of the young people from Clare Crusaders, who, as said, are mostly unencumbered by the social, environmental and cultural othering other disabled persons sometimes experience.
+I explained to the parents that my goal for this residency overall is to highlight the voices of the groups I had asked to work with.
+Therefore it’s important to show the experiences of the young people from Clare Crusaders, who, as said, are mostly unencumbered by the social, environmental and cultural othering other disabled persons sometimes experience.
 This by no means lessens the importance of highlighting their voices and celebrating their lives.
 If anything I would consider it even more important to show the public that these young adults lead happy fulfilled lives, full of love and kindness, contrary to the wider public narrative that disabled people deserve pity.

 In last weeks drawing session we discussed what makes us happy, what our favourite food is, what our homes look like and who lives in them and if we had pets, and we finished off with tracing the outline of the soles of our shoes and making animals from them.
 The group were receptive, helpful, good fun to work with and generous with their communication and effort.
 We have our next session next Saturday.